cockroachdb/docs/deploy-cockroachdb-on-digital-ocean.md

 toc_not_nested: true
 ---

-This page shows you how to manually deploy an insecure multi-node CockroachDB cluster on Digital Ocean.
+This page shows you how to manually deploy a secure multi-node CockroachDB cluster on Digital Ocean.

 If you plan to use CockroachDB in production, we recommend using a secure cluster *(documented on this page)*.
 However, if you are not concerned with protecting your data with SSL encryption, you can use the **Insecure** instructions below.